Tanzan Ishibashi: Political career

-Prime minister
+Premiership (1956–1957)

 When Hatoyama retired in 1956, the LDP held a vote for their new president.
 At first Nobusuke Kishi was considered the most likely candidate, but Ishibashi allied himself with another candidate, Mitsujirō Ishii, and won the election, becoming the new Prime Minister of Japan.
 In the postwar period, a practice had developed whereby each prime minister would attempt to achieve a major foreign policy objective.
 Shigeru Yoshida had secured the peace treaty which ended the Occupation, Hatoyama had negotiated the resumption of diplomatic relations with the Soviet Union, and now Ishibashi stated that his main objective would be resuming diplomatic relations with the People's Republic of China.
 Ishibashi also signaled that he would endeavor to take a cooperative approach to the political opposition, resulting in high public approval ratings.
 He became sick and resigned two months later, with Kishi taking over as prime minister.

 Post-premiership

 Even after Ishibashi resigned the posts of prime minister and president of LDP, he remained a powerful faction boss and prominent figure among ex-Liberal Party politicians in the LDP.
 Ishibashi opposed Kishi's efforts to force through a revised version of the U.S.-Japan Security Treaty in 1960, which he felt were too extreme.
-When Kishi had opposition lawmakers physically removed from the Diet by police and rammed the new treaty through on May 19, 1960, Ishibashi was one of several LDP faction bosses who boycotted the vote in protest.
+When Kishi had opposition lawmakers physically removed from the Diet by police and rammed the new treaty through on 19 May 1960, Ishibashi was one of several LDP faction bosses who boycotted the vote in protest.

 Ishibashi also remained a major figure in Japan's ongoing efforts to engage with the People's Republic of China, making a personal visit to China in 1963.
 From 1952 to 1968 he was also the president of Rissho University.
-Tanzan Ishibashi died on April 24, 1973.
+Tanzan Ishibashi died on 24 April 1973.

 Waseda University later introduced the Waseda Journalism Award In Memory of Ishibashi Tanzan in 2001.

 Political philosophy, ideology and views

 Ishibashi's views were based on new liberalism, individualism and feminism.
 Ishibashi was opposed to Japanese imperialism, colonialism and militarism.
 Because of his anti-imperalist views he advocated for a "Small Japan" policy (小日本主義, shō-Nihon-shugi), which advocated the abandonment of Manchuria and Japanese colonies to refocus efforts on Japan's own economic and cultural development.
 In addition to that, he allied with Tanaka Ōdō to support free trade and international cooperation.
+He also embraced Keynesianism.